 But if you’re trying to upload new products that do not exist in the Amazon database, you need to use the appropriate Product feed.
-A Product feed is more complex and is used to create products in the Amazon database that are not defined there.
+A Product feed is more complex.
+You use the product feed in order to create products in the Amazon database that are not defined there.
 There are various Product feeds for different Amazon product categories.

 Koongo Amazon marketplace integration

 Koongo offers 20+ pre-defined Amazon export profiles for various Amazon locations.
 All Koongo data feeds are pre-defined.
-But some adjustment is required.
+But you might make some adjustments.
 Like you need to map your store categories to Amazon categories.
 You should also define your shipping settings, product pricing, and other mandatory attributes.